AreaLayer/FireBolt/README.md

 # FireBolt

-App wallet for Android  and iOs with Nostr, Bitcoin and Lightning Network
+App wallet for Android  and iOs with Nostr, HyperCore, Nostr and Lightning Network

 # Feature